chenBingX/SuperTextView/README.md

 ## v3.2.6

-- Support for setting 'Network Image' in XML for StateDrawable and StateDrawable2
+- 【New】Support for setting 'Network Image' in XML for StateDrawable and StateDrawable2

 > In XML, use a 'Network Image' as a background image